2005leela/data-quality-checks/README.md

 # data-quality-checks
-A simple project that cleans messy data using Python.
+This project cleans messy CSV data using Python.
+It removes duplicates, fills missing values, and checks for invalid data types.
+## Tools Used
+- Python
+- Pandas